Last Updated on

-To obtain this information, you can use online tools like Quantcast, Alexa, Similar Web, or Smart Viper.
+To obtain this information, you can use online tools like Quantcast, Alexa, or Similar Web.
 These tools analyze who is coming to your site and will provide basic details about who they are.
 The drawback is that you don’t have much customization over the information you get.

 For that, you’ll have to ask your users to self-identify through surveys.
 You can put these on your site or email them directly to your visitors.
 You should try to keep the questions simple and make them fun so that visitors are more likely to respond.